CosmoLike/cocoa/README.md

     If you need to use a different port than `8080`, adjust the flag `-p 8080:8888` in the `docker run` command accordingly.

-- :interrobang: **FAQ: How do you manipulate files on the host computer from within the Docker container?**
+- :interrobang: **FAQ: How to manipulate files on the host computer from within the Docker container?**

     The flag `-v $(pwd):/home/whovian/host/` in the `docker run` command ensures that files on the host computer have been mounted to the directory `/home/whovian/host/`.
 Files within the folder where the Docker container was initialized are accessible in the `/home/Whovian/host/` folder.
 When the user accesses the container, they should see the host's directory where the Docker container was initiated after typing: